Chinese Garlic Sauce (Brown Stir Fry Sauce)

 overhead shot of brown stir fry sauce

-All of these ingredients work together to build the defining flavors of this sauce.
+All of these ingredients work together to build the defining flavors of this chinese garlic sauce.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Vegetable oil or canola oil – These are the standard oils used for this recipe but you can use any neutral oil like avocado oil, olive oil, or coconut oil.